When you pick up your new leaf blower, there’s no better feeling than the first time you switch it on and feel the kickback from the power.

 First, disconnect the spark plug, and use a small hook to take the filter out.
 Put a new filter in once per year.

-2-cycle leaf blowers use a gas and oil mix, but 4-cycle leaf blowers will have separate tanks for oil and gas.
+2-cycle leaf blowers use a gas and oil mix, but 4-cycle leaf blowers will have separate oil and gas tanks.

-Do your first oil change on a 4-cycle leaf blower after the first 20 hours of use.
+Do your first oil change on a 4-cycle leaf blower after the early 20 hours of use.

 Then, begin changing it every 50 hours after that.